-This course extends intermediate macroeconomic theory and policy analysis to the advanced examination of both historical and contemporary debates in macroeconomic and labour market theory and policy, with particular reference to the operation of the labour market.
+This course extends intermediate macroeconomic theory and policy analysis to the advanced examination of both historical and contemporary debates in theory and policy, with particular reference to the operation of the labour market.
 Students are assisted to access, analyse and synthesise the most recent research on macroeconomic events, policies and developments across the globe.
 The impact of both domestic and international economic institutions and policy constraints in an open-economy set up on the conduct of policy is emphasised, and illustrated by drawing on international case studies.
-Students will gain a deep understanding of the competing views about the conduct of macroeconomic and labour market policy.
+Students will gain a deeper understanding of the competing perspectives about the conduct of macroeconomic and labour market policy.

 On successful completion of the course students will be able to: